odevsa/aca/README.md

-# ACHA - Arch Cosmic Ansible
+# ACA - Arch Cosmic Ansible

 A simple intallation of Cosmic Desktop Environment with my Dotfiles into Arch Linux and automated by ansible.